moorepants/dissertation/control.rst

    :target: _images/commanded-roll-angle-human.png

    The response of the system for a commanded roll angle of 10 degrees.
-Notice the counter steering and the steady state error in the roll angle.
+Notice the initial counter steering and the steady state error in the roll angle.
+   This simulation also demonstrates the steady state negative torque needed for a positive turn.

 .. math::
    :label: eqPsiLoopNumerical